 Absenteeism in the workplace is a common phenomenon, costing the US economy $84 billion annually.
 Absenteeism, also referred to as a “bottom-line killer”, impacts the availability of the workforce and the profitability of organizations.
-In this guide, we will dive into what absenteeism is, common causes, its impact, and effective absenteeism policies.
+In this guide, we will dive into what absenteeism is, common causes, its impact, and we end with 13 effective absenteeism policies.

 What is absenteeism?
 A definition